tytydraco/yessleep/out/I_woke_up_in_the_middle_of_the_night_and_found_a_note_that_I_dont_remember_writing_.md

 “Don’t go back to your room, wait until he sends THE MESSAGE”

 “What the hell does that mean?
 WHO IS HE??
-NO It makes sense, besides, this handwriting is not mine”-I thought-
+NO It makes sense, besides, that handwriting isn’t mine”-I thought-

 The text seemed more like a hotel service notice for a guest than something I would write down and leave on the counter.